• Skip to primary navigation

 However, the chin position is not crucial for swinging the club but, obviously, for a correct posture.
 Try to keep your chin facing away from the body that does not allow tucking head towards the chest and not restricting the shoulders and hands movement.

-4. Ball posture
+Ball posture

 Before taking a swing at the ball, you must put it in the proper position to ensure your correct body posture.
 When you make sure both you and the ball stay in the right place, there is no chance of the wrong shot.
 Otherwise, anything can happen if you overlook the proper posture of these essential issues for golfing.
 When you set your clubhead to make a shot, the sole of the club’s head lays against the ground.
 At this time, Directly in front of you, you will find the ball and in between your feet.
 Besides, the distance will be according to the club size you use to hit it.
 For a longer club, the length will be more than that of a shorter club.
 If you use a tee, then the ball’s center will be at the driver’s crown’s height.
 Alternatively, if you use an iron, you must place the ball on the tee just off the ground.

-5. Takeaway or Carrying away the swing
+Takeaway or Carry away the swing

 When you get a good posture of every part of your body related to the golf clubs’ swing, you have to move into a takeaway.
 Generally, every golf swing begins with a takeaway or carry away.
 The golf setup of a takeaway has a significant impact on the quality of your next swing.
 That’s why you have to ensure the perfect technique of your first attempt to get the correct lineup of the shot.